I want to get a hernia if I keep smoking this thing.

 Hello.

-I guess afternoon, where you're at.
+I guess afternoon where you're at.

-Yeah, um, I think there's a couple concepts that need to be discussed regarding the gay marriage thing.
+Yeah, I think there's a couple concepts that need to be discussed regarding the gay marriage thing.

-They will literally apologize for forever for for not being homosexual.
+They are so afraid of being labeled homophobics, they will literally apologize for forever for not being homosexual.

-And I think that's why they're so gung ho supporting gay marriage.
+And I think that's why they're so gung-ho supporting gay marriage.

-And we have another group, the heterophobes, which is basically your militant gays that actually hate us breeders.
+And we have another group, the heterophobes, which is basically your militant gays, that actually hate us breeders and will do everything they can to bring us down to their level.

 Wait a minute.

-Uh gay people hate straight people?
+Gay people hate straight people?

-Well, not all of them, but the militants.
+Well, not all of them, but the militants are actually heterophobic.

 Well, that word's not been bandied about much.